Salasian/Salasian/README.md

 ## 📂 Featured Project
 Here is a project I’m proud of:
 - 🛍️ **DataScience-TripleTen** – Where you can find all my bootcamp projects
+- 📈 **Churn Interconnect Services** - An analysis of customer behaviour and churn prediction with ML

 ## 🌍 Let's Connect!
 I’m always open to feedback, collaborations, or just a good data chat!